 Chewing the Fat, an Oral History of Italian Foodways from Fascism to Dolce Vita

-by Karima Moyer-Nocchi delves into an exploration of the Italian culinary landscape during the fascist era that represents a departure from the romantic vision of Italian cuisine that many people believe has always existed.
+by Karima Moyer-Nocchi delves into an exploration of Italian women and food during WWII and the fascist era that represents a departure from the romantic vision of Italian cuisine and food that many people believe has always existed.
 During the fascist period food was scarce.
-Most Italians weren't cooking up all of the delectable Italian classical recipes we have come to view as part of a longstanding Italian culinary history.
+Most Italian women during WWII weren't cooking up all of the delectable Italian classical recipes we have come to view as part of a longstanding Italian culinary history.
 Instead many Italians were barely able to get food on the table and were sometimes close to starvation.
 They often subsisted on a monophagic diet, in other words they ate the same food over and over, meal after meal, day after day.
 This was especially the case in southern Italy.

 Karima Moyer-Nocchi is a culinary historian specializing in Italian food studies.
 She teaches in the Modern Languages department at the University of Siena and for the Enogastronomy master’s program at the University of Rome, Tor Vergata.
 Her research explores the impact of sociocultural and political currents on Italian foodways and culinary traditions, evident in both her first book Chewing the Fat - An Oral History of Italian Foodways from Fascism to Dolce Vita, (available in both print and Kindle version) as well as her most recent publication The Eternal Table: A Cultural History of Food in Rome.
 Her practical work in recreating dishes from Italian culinary history can be seen on her website theeternaltable.com and on her Instagram account @historicalitalianfood.
 Karima was born and educated in the US.
 She has been a permanent resident in Italy since 1990 and currently resides in Umbria.
 At present she is working on a book about pasta.